 In the next example, the Connect job for "free disk space" is run at 23:30 UTC.
 The results are numeric, but are tallied no differently from the Boolean string results in the previous example.
 The results reported are not sums or averages of the multiple polls.
 The online/current and offline/recent counts reported relate back to the time the Connect job was run.
 In this case, the data collected at 23:30 UTC.

 Numeric results can be bucketed into ranges.
 Note that it is possible for a result to fall into different buckets over the course of a day, or when tallying "only online" and "online and recent" counts.

 Trends configuration involves the following objects:

-A Data Source is a configuration that specifies the Question being tracked with Trends.
-The Data Source configuration sets up the Saved Question and associated Tanium Connect connection.
-You do not directly configure the Saved Question or Connect connection used by Trends.
-When creating the Trends objects to track a new piece of information, you create the Data Source before you create the Panel that references it.
+A data source is a configuration that specifies the question being tracked with Trends.
+The data source configuration sets up the saved question and associated Tanium Connect connection.
+You do not directly configure the saved question or connection used by Trends.
+When creating the Trends objects to track a new piece of information, you create the data source before you create the panel that references it.